[Updated June 2023]

 - Douse them with cool water

-- Try to position wet towels beneath them if possible, to speed up the cooling down process
+- Try to position wet towels beneath them, if possible, to speed up the cooling down process – and regularly check and replace the towels when they’re no longer cool and wet

 - Encourage your dog to drink small amounts of water